-We have extended URA97 to develop more comprehensive role-based administrative models encompassing administration of role-permission assignment and role-role relationships [SBC+97].
+In future work we will extend URA97 to develop more comprehensive role-based administrative models encompassing administration of role-permission assignment and role-role relationships.
 We will also investigate how URA97 can be adapted for user-group assignment on platforms such as Unix and Windows NT (including simulation of group hierarchies which neither product provides).
 More generally we feel our work will inspire other researchers and developers to investigate administrative models in a systematic, scientific and experimental approach.
 We feel the security community has much to gain by pursuing such work.